xhsongstanford/FocoNet/README.md

 * FocoNet_O: the FocoNet model using only the first motion polarities to determine focal mechanisms.

-They are only different in dataloaders (data_loader.py), dimensions of the input layer (model.py), and model checkpoints (model/FocoNet_x.pth)
+The three models only differs in dataloaders (data_loader.py), dimensions of the input layers (model.py), and model checkpoints (model/FocoNet_x.pth)

 They are trained and tested on the same datasets.